Fleek-PIatform/website/src/content/docs/CLI/Functions/index.md

 };
 ```

-Please make sure you are using fleek-platform CLI v2.9.1 to be able to access typescript capabilities.
+Please make sure you are using fleek-platform CLI v2.9.1 to be able to access TypeScript capabilities.

 :::